A Message to Parents and Guardians

 Teaching Your Teen to Drive

-The Colorado Department of Revenue’s Division of Motor Vehicles is pleased to continue as a full partner with multiple state agencies*, the Colorado Teen Driving Alliance and Safe Roads Alliance and State Farm® in offering Colorado’s parents and guardians The Parents Supervised Driving Program guide.
+The Colorado Department of Revenue’s Division of Motor Vehicles is pleased to continue as a full partner with multiple state agencies*, the Colorado Young Driving Alliance and Safe Roads Alliance and State Farm®, Toyota and the National Guard in offering Colorado’s parents and guardians The Parent’s Supervised Driving Program guide.

-To help ensure our young drivers are safe and prepared, we are a partner with the Colorado Teen Driving Alliance who is working to educate students about the Graduated Driver License (GDL) law, which is designed to ensure that our most at risk drivers are given the right level of training before being given unrestricted driving privileges.
+To help ensure our young drivers are getting the experience they need to be safe and prepared, we actively partner with the Colorado Young Driving Alliance, an organization dedicated to educating students, parents and guardians about the GDL law, which is designed to ensure that our most at-risk drivers are given the right level of training before being given unrestricted driving privileges.
 It is important that parents and guardians have access to the right resources and education about the GDL law and its requirements.

-Parents and guardians are essential to the success of the GDL law and ultimately in training teen drivers.
-Two important resources include this guide and an online parent course.
+Parents and guardians are essential to the success of the GDL law and, ultimately, in training teen drivers.
+Two important resources include this guide and its companion smartphone app (available for IOS and Android) and an online parent course.
 Both have been developed as resources to successfully navigate through the GDL law and help ensure teens obtain the training essential to become a good driver.
-The guide can also be found online at the DMV website at www.Colorado.gov/DMV/Minor-Permit.
+The guide and smartphone application can also be found online at the DMV website at www.Colorado.gov/DMV/Minor-Permit.
 The online course can be found at www.COTeenDriver.com.

 You can make a difference.
 I hope you find this guide and supporting online program a valuable resource to help in preparing your teen to become the driver you want them to be.